 Dr. Khetarpal also points out to avoid using a dry brush on your face since the skin is more sensitive than on the rest of your body.
 “If you want to exfoliate your face, use more gentle products and methods that are designed for specifically for it,” she says.

 When should I dry brush?

 The best time to dry brush is just before a shower.
 Then you can wash off any dead skin cells and flaky skin.
 Be sure to apply lotion afterward to put moisture back into your skin.

 How do I dry brush my skin?

-She says this process can be sensitive on your abdomen, breasts and neck, so lighten up pressure as needed.
+- Since this process can be a little too much for sensitive areas like the abdomen, breasts and neck, lighten up the pressure as needed.

-Do this once each day and shower immediately afterward.
+- Dry brush once a day and shower immediately afterward.

 Can dry brushing get rid of cellulite?